Deepak-SBaghel/Bash-Cheat-Sheet/README.md

-# Bash Cheat Sheet

- A cheat sheet for bash commands.

 ## Command History

 ```bash
 !!            # Run the last command
 touch foo.sh
 chmod +x !$   # !$ is the last argument of the last command i.e. foo.sh
 ```